-USS MISSISSIPPI was the third ship in the VIRGINIA class of nuclear powered guided missile cruisers and the fourth ship in the Navy to bear the name.
-The ship is currently berthed at the Naval Inactive Ship Maintenance Facility (NISMF), Bremerton, WA, awaiting final disposal by recycling.
+USS MISSISSIPPI was the third ship in the VIRGINIA - class of nuclear powered guided missile cruisers and the fourth ship in the Navy to bear the name.
+After decommissioning, the MISSISSIPPI was laid up at the Naval Inactive Ship Maintenance Facility (NISMF), Bremerton, WA., until she was disposed of by recycling.
 USS MISSISSIPPI was homeported in Norfolk, VA.

 |General Characteristics:||Awarded: January 21, 1972|

 |Launched: July 31, 1976|

 |Decommissioned: July 28, 1997|

 |Builder: Newport News Shipbuilding Co., Newport News, Va.|